 Therefore, $G$ is a subgraph of a grid.
 We now construct a grid graph $\hat{G}$ from $G$.

 \textbf{Construction of the grid $\hat{G}$}: In the graph $G$, it may be possible that some vertices as well as some edges are missing.
 To complete the grid, we add a dummy blue vertex (say, $d$) at an empty position and set $d$ as the out-neighbor of the vertices around it in the grid.
-Due to second part of \Cref{lem:gridminorporp}, we can add each missing edge with blue vertex as the head.
+Due to second part of \Cref{lem:gridminorporp}, we can add each missing edge with blue vertex as the head (that is, receives the edge).
 Thus, we ensure that no dummy vertex is under illusion.

-We set $k'= \sum_{x} \ell_x$.
-The sum is over total number of variables in the formula $\mathcal{\varphi}$.
-Then $k'$ is polynomially bounded by $|\mathcal{\varphi}|$, the size of the formula $\mathcal{\varphi}$.
+We set $k'= \sum_{x \in Var(\varphi)} \ell_x$ where $Var(\varphi)$ denotes the set of variables in the formula $\varphi$.
+Then $k'$ is polynomially bounded by $|\mathcal{\varphi}|$, the size of the formula $\mathcal{\varphi}$ using \ref{it:gridredpolylx}.
 So, we have the required constructions for the reduction.
 Thus, the construction can be done in polynomial time.
-Let us now prove the equivalence of the \textsc{Difr} problem and the \textsc{Planar Monotone Rectilinear 3-Sat} problem.
+Let us now prove the equivalence of the \textsc{Difr} problem and the \textsc{Planar Monotone Rectilinear 3-SAT} problem.

-Only the clause vertices $v_c$, and the controller vertices $v^{xi}$ for $i \in [2\ell_x]$ are under illusion, for every variable $x$.
+Note that the clause vertices $v_c$ (with three red and one blue out-neighbors), and the controller vertices $v^{xi}$ (two red out-neighbors) for $i \in [2\ell_x]$ are under illusion, for every variable $x$.
 We claim that, $\mathcal{\varphi}$ is satisfiable if and only if there exists a illusion-free recoloring for $\hat{G}$ of size at most $k'$.

 \textit{Forward Direction.} If $\varphi$ is satisfiable, there exists a truth assignment $t$ from the variables to \{\textsc{True, False}\}.
 For every variable $x$, for each $i\in [\ell_x]$, we set